12th November 2020

 Starting your working day with a nature walk

-It’s been challenging but great fun.
-I’ve worked with some lovely people and hopefully I’ve made a real difference to their businesses and their lives.
+Recently I managed to miss a bit of a milestone.
+I’ve been running my business for a whopping ten years.
+A decade.
+It sounds like an awfully long time.
+It’s been challenging and fun.
+I’ve worked with some lovely people and made a real difference to their businesses and their lives.

-You probably already know that I work from home and it’s something that a lot of people are quickly having to adjust to.
-There are a lot of articles out there about working from home but this isn’t one of them.
-I just wanted to quickly talk about something that’s worked for me over the years; getting out into nature and starting the day with a walk.
+I work from home and it’s something that a lot of people are quickly having to adjust to.
+Something that’s worked for me over the years is starting the day with a walk and getting out into nature.

-Years ago I worked in Manchester and I had a bit of a trek from the train station to the office.
-That walk kept me active and gave me time to think about what I had to do that day and what I wanted to achieve.
+Years ago I worked in Manchester and I had a long walk from the train station to the office.
+That walk kept me active and gave me time to think about what I had to do that day.

-When you work from home there’s a temptation to get up, have something to eat and get straight to work but I found out pretty quickly that I needed some time before getting stuck into my tasks.
+When you work from home there’s a temptation to get up, have something to eat and get straight to work.
+I found out pretty quickly that I needed time to myself before getting stuck into my tasks.

-Lately I’ve been using my early morning walk to get back into photography and it feels really good to combine exercise and creativity.
+Lately I’ve been using my early morning walk to get back into photography.
+It feels good to combine exercise and creativity.
 At this time of year the best parts of the day are often first thing in the morning.